reportportal/kubernetes/reportportal/README.md

       cpu: 250m
       memory: 512Mi
 ```
-If you are going to associate a specific DNS name for your UI, set Ingress controller configuration like this:
+If you are going to associate a specific DNS name for your UI, set Ingress controller configuration like this (Do not foget to update Ingress objects in addition):
 ```
 # ingress configuration for the ui
 ingress: